Geometry-of-numbers methods over global fields I: Prehomogeneous vector spaces: Introduction

 We note that our methods may be applied to many other counting problems as well.
-For example, they may be used to study the 3-torsion in the $S$-class groups of orders in quadratic extensions of any base field, as well as the 2-torsion in the $S$-class groups of orders in cubic extensions, thus proving new cases of the Cohen--Lenstra--Martinet heuristics for class groups.
-Finally, the counting methods can eventually be extended to representations over $F$ having more than one invariant, leading, e.g., to a proof of the boundedness of the average rank of elliptic curves over an arbitrary global field~$F$ and related results for average Selmer group sizes and curves of higher genus.
+For example, they may be used to study the 3-torsion in the $S$-class groups of orders in quadratic extensions of any base field, as well as the 2-torsion in the $S$-class groups of orders in cubic extensions, as studied in \cite{DH,dodqf} when $F = \Q$.
+Finally, the counting methods can eventually be extended to representations over $F$ having more than one invariant, leading, e.g., to a proof of the boundedness of the average rank of elliptic curves over an arbitrary global field $F$ and related results for average Selmer group sizes and curves of higher genus.
 These directions and the corresponding requisite extensions of the methods will be discussed in the second article of this series.